Etiology of Bronchiectasis

 As ongoing inflammation changes airway anatomy, pathogenic bacteria (sometimes including mycobacteria), colonize the airways.
 Common organisms include

-S. aureus colonization is strongly associated with cystic fibrosis; a culture finding of S. aureus should raise concern for undiagnosed CF. Also, colonization with P. aeruginosa tends to indicate severe disease and portends a rapid decline in lung function.
+S. aureus colonization is strongly associated with CF; a culture finding of S. aureus should raise concern for undiagnosed CF. Also, colonization with P. aeruginosa tends to indicate severe disease and predicts worse outcomes, including increased risk of exacerbations, hospitalization, poor quality of life, rapid decline in lung function, and death.
 Colonization by multiple organisms is common, and antibiotic resistance is a concern in patients who require frequent courses of antibiotics for treatment of exacerbations.

 As the disease progresses, chronic inflammation and hypoxemia cause neovascularization of the bronchial (not the pulmonary) arteries.
-Bronchial artery walls rupture easily, leading to massive hemoptysis.
+Bronchial artery walls rupture easily, leading to hemoptysis, which can be massive and life threatening.
 Other vascular complications include pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is increased pressure in the pulmonary circulation.
 It has many secondary causes; some cases are idiopathic.
-In pulmonary hypertension, pulmonary vessels become constricted... read more due to vasoconstriction, arteritis, and sometimes shunt from bronchial to pulmonary vessels.
+In pulmonary hypertension, pulmonary vessels may become constricted... read more due to vasoconstriction, arteritis, and sometimes shunt from bronchial to pulmonary vessels.

 Colonization with multidrug-resistant organisms can lead to chronic, low grade airway inflammation.
 This inflammation can progress, causing recurrent exacerbations and worsen airflow limitation on pulmonary function tests.